NKDfoolish/NKDfoolish/README.md

 My major is Information System

-I aspire to become an expert in the field of Data engineer
+I aspire to become an expert in the field of Data engineer || Software engineer

 You can contact me through this email nguyenkhanhduy.dilinh@gmail.com